Keeping your home free from damp and condensation

 Vent any tumble dryer on the outside, unless it is the self-condensing type.
 DIY kits are available for this.

 2. Ventilate to remove moisture

-Always have a low level of background heating, even when there is no one at home.
+In cold weather it is better to have a low level of background heating on all the time, even when there is no one at home.

-After treatment, redecorate using a good quality fungicidal paint to help prevent mould recurring.
+After treatment, redecorate using a good quality fungicidal paint to help prevent mould reappearing.
+These are available from most DIY stores.
 Note that this paint is not effective if overlaid with ordinary paints or wallpaper.

 If you have tried all the things mentioned to reduce condensation but are still struggling to keep your home free from damp and mould growth please contact us to see if we can help.